sukibk/react-native-movie-app/README.md

 ## 🙌 Contributing

 Pull requests are welcome!
-For major changes, open an issue first to discuss what you’d like to change.
+For major changes, open an issue first to discuss what you'd like to change.

 ---